apify/apify-docs/sources/academy/platform/get_most_of_actors/seo_and_promotion.md

 The Actor title provides a human-readable name.
 The title is the most important real estate from an SEO standpoint.
 It should exactly match the most likely search query that potential users of your Actor will use.

 At the same time, it should give your Actor a clear name for people who will use it every day.
-So if you’re working on an "Amazon crawler" or a "Google Places API", use the following formats for your Actor's name:
+If you’re working on an "Amazon crawler" or a "Google Places API", use the following formats for your Actor's name:

 > **GOOD**: Crawler for Amazon, API for Google Places, Search in Kickstarter.
 > <br/> **BETTER**: Amazon crawler, Google Places API, Kickstarter search.